alacrity-ai/shipwright-survivors/README.md

 - [ ] Player death state
 - [ ] Controller Support
   - [ ] Menus (Need navtree)
-  - [x] Gameplay
-    - [x] Issue: Figure out, do we want a boost button?
-Do we want a sharp turn button?
-    - [x] Issue: Presently, we just turnTo (degrees), we may want to have it so that the 40 degree radius or so in the back of the ship, causes breaking.
-          - This is because, right now, if I'm moving a direction, and I move the stick to the polar opposite of that direction, it's ambiguous if I'll turn left or right.
-So instead, make the polar opposite of aiming (maybe a 30 degree wide range) cause breaking instead.
 - [ ] Incidents (Make at least 10 or so incidents)
 - [ ] 5 Missions - each tested thoroughly for smooth flow
   - [ ] Sub objectives in each mission, e.g. in the galaxy select